UPPMAX/programming_formalisms/docs/project/dream_design.md

 In your group:

 - In isolation, for 10 minutes:
    - Dream the code how to use your class
      (this first block of code of 4 lines at [conclusion](#conclusion)).
    - Write down this code somewhere, e.g. `learners/[your_name]/[class_name].md`
-- As a group, discuss each group members' result.
-Is the dreamt code good?
+- As a group, discuss each group members' result:
+   - Is the dreamt code good?
-  Can it be improved?
+   - Can it be improved?

-  When the class owner can defend his/her ideas, it is good enough!
+!!! note "When the class owner can defend his/her ideas, it is good enough :-)"

 ### Exercise 3: write the stubs for your class